muhammadadeelzahid/GPS-Parser/README.md

 # GPS Parser Library

 This project implements a library for parsing GPS data in NMEA format (specifically the GGA packet) using the ESP-IDF v5.0 stable framework for ESP32 microcontrollers.
-The library provides functions to validate the checksum of the GPS packet and extract individual parameters such as time, latitude, and longitude.
+The library provides functions to validate the checksum of the GPS packet and extract individual parameters such as time, latitude, and longitude etc.

 ## Features

 - Validate the checksum of the GPS packet for integrity verification.
-- Extract individual parameters (time, latitude, and longitude) from the GGA packet.
+- Extract individual parameters from the GGA packet.
 - Handle empty or malformed packets gracefully.
 - Store the extracted GPS data parameters in a structured format using a `GPSData` struct.